cfdp/cfdp.dk/wp-content/plugins/simple-embed-code/readme.txt

 == Installation ==

-Code Embed can be found and installed via the Plugin menu within WordPress administration.
-Alternatively, it can be downloaded and installed manually...
+Code Embed can be found and installed via the Plugin menu within WordPress administration (Plugins -> Add New).
+Alternatively, it can be downloaded from WordPress.org and installed manually...

-1. Upload the entire `simple-code-embed` folder to your wp-content/plugins/ directory.
+1. Upload the entire `simple-embed-code` folder to your `wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress administration.

-Once installed, no matter which method you use, you'll then need to do the following...

-1. Under the Settings section of the administration menu there should now be a new option named "Code Embed".
-Select this option to set the default options.
-2. Add the identifier code to the appropriate posts and pages where you wish the code to be embedded.
+Voila!
+It's ready to go.

 == Frequently Asked Questions ==